Exclusive: Family of young children whose human remains found in suitcases are in Asia

 The Herald confirmed from several sources on Thursday, the remains uncovered in suitcases bought online by the occupants of a property in Manurewa on August 11 were two young children.

-In a press conference later Thursday afternoon, Detective Inspector Tofilau Faamanuia Vaaelua revealed the children were between five and ten-years-old and had relatives living in New Zealand.
+In a press conference later Thursday afternoon, Detective Inspector Tofilau Faamanuia Vaaelua revealed the children were between five and 10 years old and had relatives living in New Zealand.

 Sources have now also confirmed to the Herald family of the two young children are in Asia.